top of page

 Does it work online?

-Hypnotherapy can be very effective online and works eqally well as being in-person.
+Hypnotherapy can be very effective online and works equally well as being in-person.
 Ensure you have a quiet comfortable place where you won’t be disturbed for the session, check you have reliable wi-fi and that you can hear your therapist clearly.

 You could also try self-hypnosis, by listening to a pre-recorded audio.
 Research has shown that this can be equally as effective as face-to-face therapy for some issues.
 This can be a good option if you don’t feel ready for 1:1 therapy, or if cost is an issue.